-If the precision check results in a percent difference of $\pm 10\%$ , or if the zero drift is $\pm 5.0$ ppb, or if the span drift is $\pm 10\%$ , the site analyzer must be recalibrated and the data will be invalidated back to the last valid zero/precision/span check.
+If the precision check results in a difference of ± 1.5 ppb or $\pm 10\%$ (whichever is greater), or if the zero drift is ± 5.0 ppb, or if the span drift is $\pm 10\%$, the site analyzer must be recalibrated and the data will be invalidated back to the last valid zero/precision/span check unless there is compelling reason and justification not to do so.
 See Section 24.9 for calibration procedures.